Entrepreneurship Activities for Students: Amber’s Green SuperCamp Reflection

 Green School Bali students learning in a natural environment.

-Another way to have your children experience the Green School Bali philosophy is through Green SuperCamp.
+Another way our children experienced the broader Green School Bali philosophy was through Green SuperCamp.

 Flynn’s Green SuperCamp Reflection